Broadband network feedback from internet service providers

-Innovation Science and Economic Development Canada (ISED), in support of the ongoing delivery of programs to support the enhancement of broadband Internet services in Canada, receives information on Internet coverage from the Canadian Radio-Television and Telecommunications Commission (CRTC), directly from Internet Service Providers (ISPs), from public sources, Canadians, and provincial and territorial governments.
+In support of the ongoing delivery of programs to enhance broadband Internet services in Canada, Innovation Science and Economic Development Canada (ISED), receives information on Internet coverage from the Canadian Radio-Television and Telecommunications Commission (CRTC), directly from Internet Service Providers (ISPs), public sources, Canadians, and provincial and territorial governments.

-The resulting information forms the National Broadband Data, comprehensive data and maps that describe Internet service availability across Canada.
-For more information about the National Broadband Data, please visit the online maps and associated information page.
+The resulting information forms the National Broadband Data; comprehensive data and maps that describe Internet service availability across Canada.
+For more information about the National Broadband Data, please visit the online National Broadband Map and associated information page.

-ISED regularly seeks feedback on its Internet availability information to ensure that this information is current and complete for high-capacity backbone networks as well as last-mile access networks.
-If you have information regarding current connectivity that is not reflected in the maps, feedback can be provided to enable ISED to update the maps.
+ISED regularly seeks feedback from ISPs to ensure that this information is current and complete for both wholesale high-capacity backbone service and retail last-mile broadband Internet service availability.
+If you have information regarding current service availability that is not accurately reflected in the maps, please provide this feedback using the procedure below to help ISED to update them.

 Feedback on your last-mile network